Real-Life Cognitive Enhancers: Could You Become ‘Limitless’?

 We all know that it’s a bit beyond our current level of knowledge on the human brain.
 It may be beyond us forever, as the human mind has its limits.
 But, it is certainly an appealing fantasy.
 And it does raise the question: Can a pill really enhance your brain in such a way?
 Can something you go to the doctor’s and get today, really make you smarter?
 This article aims to answer this question.
 Read on, if you want to learn more.

 These pharmaceuticals are intended to combat disorders such as narcolepsy, but are also used by amateur brain-hackers off-label to try and boost their brainpower.
-And, they can provide some benefits.
+And, these brain enhancers can provide some benefits.
 Modafinil has been found to boost levels of neurotransmitters in the brain, which can help people who are already deficient in these chemicals.
 Ritalin, an amphetamine, can be used to increase uptake of dopamine to improve cognitive function.
 There’s frequently an increase to alertness and focus as a result of using these pharmaceuticals as study drugs.

 However, these effects are ephemeral.
 After a few hours, or a day or two, the positive effects of the drugs will wear off.
 It’s also quite possible that a tolerance will form, necessitating a greater dose of the drug to produce the same effect.
 They ultimately may make you less sharp after using them thanks to tolerance or dependency, so you have to buy more and more just to remain at your ‘base’ level of cognition.